tanmaysinha18/Evolution-Simulation/README.md

 # Contribute

 We will be glad to receive support and new ideas from our visitors.
 If you find any problem/bug in the code, feel free to raise an issue and/or a pull request after resolving it.
 Given that this is a fun project, all creative ideas are welcome.
-A few major things in our minds are

-- Code optimization
-- Visualize using unity
-- Better Graphs
-- Making more simulations with different rules and organisms
+We have also listed some of the indeas with "enhancement" tag in issues.

 # Team
 - [Tanmay Kumar Sinha][tks]